nfroidure/BugMeBack/README.md

 Finally, the user can send the bug :
 * by copy/pasting the bug report in a mail
-* automaticaly with a POST request containing a JSon report when the page contains this kind of meta tag : `<meta name="bugreport" content="https://app.ecogom.fr.ewk/bug.dat" />`
+* automaticaly with a POST request containing a JSon report when the page contains this kind of meta tag :
+`<link rel="bugreport" type="application/json" href="https://app.ecogom.fr.ewk/bug.dat" />`

 Hope you'll find it usefull, feel free to commit (especially if you want to translate it in your language), suggest improvement or claim issues.